Bukidnon: During the Marcos dictatorship

+Describing the specific sociopolitical situation in Bukindnon, the Philippines' Bantayog ng mga Bayani memorial notes: Bukidnon was a land of great social divisions.
+Politics was rough, and bullets counted more than ballots.
+Peasants were oppressed by landlords, usurers and middlemen, and power was in the hands of a few.
+Conflicts simmered between the indigenous tribes, the settlers from the Visayas, and the ranchers and loggers who extracted the area’s rich natural resources.

+Clergy in the Roman Catholic church were among the most prominent voices opposing the Marcos dictatorship in Bukidnon, most notably Bishop Francisco Claver, who was Bishop of Malaybalay from 1969 to 1984, and Fr.
+Godofredo Alingal, S.J. of Kibawe, Bukidnon, who was assassinated in the Kibawe convent on April 13, 1981 after receiving numerous threats due to his advocacy for Bukidnon's poor.

+Deforestation during the Marcos era

+The Marcos era was a time of significant deforestation in Bukidnon and throughout the Philippines, with the forest cover of the Philippines shrinking until only 8% remained.
+In Bukidnon, one of the major companies given Timber License Agreements (TLAs) to cut down trees during Martial Law was the Agricultural and Management Engineering Company (Ameco) owned by Juan Ponce Enrile.
+Enrile was the government official Ferdinand Marcos put in place to approve Timber License Agreements during Martial Law.

+Later 20th Century

+On March 22, 1998, President Fidel Ramos signed the act (R.A.
+8490) that converted Malaybalay to a city, making it the first component city of Bukidnon.

 Geography

 Bukidnon is a landlocked plateau in North Central Mindanao.
 It is bounded on the north by Misamis Oriental and Cagayan de Oro; on the south by North Cotabato and Davao City; on the east by Agusan del Sur and Davao del Norte; and west by Lanao del Sur.
 It lies between parallels 7°25' and 8°38' north latitude and meridians 124°03' and 125°16' east longitude.
 Malaybalay, the capital town, is about 850 km by air from Manila and 91 km by road from Cagayan de Oro.

 It has two important landmarks, Mount Kitanglad and Pulangi River.
 Mount Kitanglad has a peak of 2899 m above sea level.
 Pulangi River, on the other hand, traverses through the northeastern and southern part of the province towards the Rio Grande de Mindanao.

 Land area

 The province's total land area is 10,498.59 km2,10,498.59 making it the largest in Mindanao in terms of land area.
 It accounts for 59 percent (59%) of Northern Mindanao.
-Thirty-eight percent (38%) is alienable and disposable.
-The rest is classified timberland.
+Thirty-eight percent (38%) is classified as alienable and disposable.
+The rest is timberland forest.

 It also accounts for 80 percent (80%) or 34 million metric tons of the region's nonmetallic mineral deposits, which include high grade white and red clay, gold, chromite, copper, serpentine, manganese, quartz and limestone deposits can also be found in the province.